Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/safety.md

 - Guards and interlocks: rigs often spin components at high RPM; include protective covers/shields so loose parts cannot become projectiles.
 Provide emergency stops and appropriate interlocks.
 - Lab practices: supervision, lockout/tagout where applicable, and safe test procedures.

-This safety case applies to both tracks; Mode Physical carries additional risk due to physical equipment.
+This safety case applies to both tracks; Mode Physical (P) carries additional risk due to physical equipment.
 See also Competition → Safety for general principles.

 Source: see the full 2024 text at 2024/group-b.md.